Skip to content

 The Ada Lovelace Institute is collaborating with the Digital Good Network, The Alan Turing Institute, Elgon Social Research and University College London on a 12-month, UKRI-funded project, Public Voices in AI.
 This will explore how to represent public voices in AI research, development and policy, and the value of understanding public views and experiences of AI.

-1. A nationally representative survey of British people’s attitudes to AI technologies and their governance, following up on our 2023 collaboration with the Alan Turing Institute, How do people feel about AI?
+A nationally representative survey of British people’s attitudes to AI technologies and their governance, following up on our 2023 collaboration with the Alan Turing Institute, How do people feel about AI?

-2. A qualitative, community-level research project, designed to understand what people across the UK think about AI and the ‘public good’.
-The project is designed to enable participants to share their priorities and expectations for what a current and future ‘good’ society looks like, and to explore where AI’s opportunities and risks could prevent or enable these visions.
+The project is designed to enable people to share their priorities and expectations for what a current and future ‘good’ community and society looks like, and to explore AI’s role in preventing or enabling these visions.

 In addition, the programme will support participatory projects with people from groups of society who are negatively affected by AI, or underrepresented in AI research, development and policy.